• Menu

 Dinner is on your own tonight.
 There are numerous restaurants near the hotel where you can grab a light bite or a full meal.

-Overnight at Suite Azur or similar in Essaouira.
+Overnight at Hotel Mimouna or similar in Essaouira.

 Day 12 – Essaouira